Toy Shopping in Fukuoka: A Parent’s Guide to Finding the Best Kids’ Stores (Without the Stress)

 Key Shops at a Glance

-- Pokemon Center (Hakata Station, AMU PLAZA): Two floors of exclusive Pokemon merchandise, plush toys, and seasonal limited items.
+- Pokemon Center (Hakata Station, AMU PLAZA): Two floors of exclusive Pokemon merchandise, plush toys, action figures, and seasonal limited items.
 Birthday merchandise makes a great souvenir.
 Expect crowds on weekends—weekday mornings are best.

 - Sanrio Gallery (Hakata): Smaller than the Tokyo flagship but packed with Hello Kitty, Cinnamoroll, and My Melody goods.
 The stationery section is great for gifts.